 Every drug on the plan's Drug List is in one of 4 cost-sharing tiers.
-In general, the higher the cost-sharing tier number, the higher your cost for the drug:
+In general, the higher the costsharing tier number, the higher your cost for the drug:

-Tier 1 - Generic - Includes all generic and some lower-cost brand name prescription drugs.
+Tier 1 - Preferred Generic - All covered generic drugs.
 This is the lowest cost-sharing tier.

-- Tier 2 Preferred Brand Includes many common brand name drugs. - Tier 3 Non-Preferred drugs Includes non-preferred brand name drugs.
-In addition, Part D eligible Compounded Medications are covered in Tier 3. - Tier 4 Specialty Tier Includes unique or very high-cost drugs.
+Tier 2 - Preferred Brand - Many common brand name drugs, called preferred brands.

+Tier 3 - Non-preferred Drug - Non-preferred brand name drugs.
+In addition, Part D eligible Compounded Medications are covered in Tier 3.

+Tier 4 - Specialty Tier - Unique and/or very high-cost brand drugs.
 This is the highest cost-sharing tier.